taliaiva/taliaiva.github.io/projects-en.md

 #### Beautiful fireworks "Barokvuurwerken" in Geetbets
 17 and 27 August 2019

-Come to see fireworks and listen to Natalia singing songs from movies on 17th and 27th of August.
+Come to see fireworks and listen to Natalia singing soundtracks on 17th and 27th of August.

 ![](assets/Fireworks.jpg)